 Canines are actually designed to eat very few carbohydrates, which pasta is almost completely made out of.

-As you can see, dogs are not designed to live off of carbohydrates, and therefore pasta does not fit in very well with their natural diet.
+As you can see, dogs are not designed to live off of carbohydrates.
+Therefore, pasta does not fit in very well with their natural diet.

 However, with that said, dogs have adapted to be able to eat starch-rich diets since their domestication by humans.

-As dogs began to spend more and more time with their human companions, who ate lots of carbohydrates, they adapted to be able to live off of carbohydrates as well.
+As dogs began to spend more and more time with their human companions, who ate lots of carbohydrates, they adapted to be able to survive off of carbohydrates as well.

-However, this does not necessarily mean that carbohydrates are particularly healthy for them or should make up a big chunk of their diet.
+But this does not necessarily mean that carbohydrates are particularly healthy for them or should make up a big chunk of their diet.
 As previously mentioned, a high-carb diet will likely cause weight gain and potentially more serious health issues.

 Can Dogs Eat Cooked Pasta?